Words to Avoid (or Use with Care) Because They Are Loaded or Confusing

 Normally, “intelligence” means having knowledge and understanding, at least about some kinds of things.
 A true artificial intelligence should have some knowledge and understanding.
 General artificial intelligence would be able to know and understand about all sorts of things; that does not exist, but we do have systems of limited artificial intelligence which can know and understand in certain limited fields.

 By contrast, ChatGPT knows nothing and understands nothing.
 Its output is merely smooth babbling.
 Anything it states or implies about reality is fabrication (unless “fabrication” implies more understanding than that system really has).
-Seeing a correct answer to any real question in ChatGPT output is folly, as many have learned to their dismay.
+Seeking a correct answer to any real question in ChatGPT output is folly, as many have learned to their dismay.

 That is not a matter of implementation details.
 It is an inherent limitation due to the fundamental approach these systems use.